-Signing the Parent/Student Handbook Agreement Form, including acknowledging receipt and acceptance digitally, is deemed an agreement on the part of the student and his/her parents/guardians to comply with all policies, rules, guidelines, and regulations of the school as outlined in the most current Parent/Student Handbook and in any subsequent updates or revisions of the handbook.
-Parents/guardians and students agree that Holy Rosary Catholic School has the right as a private academic institution to make rules that require specific conduct on the part of the parents/guardians and students.
-Parents/guardians and students agree to comply with required conduct and to support the policies and procedures contained herein, and intend to cooperate fully with Holy Rosary Catholic School and its personnel as educational partners.
-Students may not attend class or participate in any school activities until the agreement is signed.
+By enrolling a student at Holy Rosary Catholic School, parents/guardians and students also understand and agree that Holy Rosary Catholic School has the right as a private religious institution to make rules that govern conduct on the part of the parents/guardians and students, both on school premises and off.
+The parents/ guardians and students agree to comply with the standards of conduct set forth in the Handbook, to support the policies and procedures contained therein, and to cooperate fully with Holy Rosary Catholic School and its personnel as educational partners.
+Students may not attend classes or participate in any activities until this agreement is signed and returned.